 Focus on savings

 Recognize how much of your income you can save each month and have it debited into your savings account on pay-day.
 This way, there will be little to no temptation to spend as it won’t be in the account you use regularly for long.
 Even if the amount you save differs each month, consistently putting money away will soon add up to a considerable amount of money.

 Those who find it more difficult to avoid temptation than others, leave the card connected to your savings account at home – you’ll find it pretty difficult to dip into it on an impulse shopping spree if it’s not even in your purse.

 We all like to indulge in a glass or 2 of wine on the weekends, but try cutting out alcohol consumption during the week or smoking altogether and you’ll soon start saving the pennies.
 Start putting your beer and cigarette money into a jar and put it towards your savings at the end of each month – when you see how much you’ve saved, you’ll have more motivation to keep bad habits at bay.

 Stay away from plastic

-Take your card to an ATM at the beginning of each week, take out enough cash to last you to Sunday and then leave your plastic at home for seven days.
-If you make a decision to use only cash for the things you can live without each week, you’ll be less tempted to buy those £60 heels – nobody likes seeing a wad of cash go down.
+Take your card to an ATM at the beginning of each week, take out enough cash to last you to Sunday, and then leave your plastic at home for seven days.
+If you decide to use only cash for the things you can live without each week, you’ll be less tempted to buy those £60 heels – nobody likes seeing a wad of cash goes down.

-You’re not going to save very much if your partner and family are spending the pennies left, right and centre.
+You’re not going to save very much if your partner and family are spending the pennies left, right, and center.
 Sit everyone down and decide on a family budget that everyone can work to – your goals will be much more realistic if everyone cuts down a little, rather than one person completely cutting back

 Track your spending